mingfang/terraform-k8s-modules/modules/template-daemonset/README.md

 ## Problems

-## Error: Invalid expression
+## Error: Invalid character

-(at `template-daemonset/main.tf` line 105)
+(at `template-daemonset/main.tf` line 25)

-Expected the start of an expression, but found an invalid expression token.
+Single quotes are not valid.
+Use double quotes (") to enclose strings.

 ## Error: Missing key/value separator

-(at `template-daemonset/variables.tf` line 17)
+(at `template-daemonset/main.tf` line 25)

 Expected an equals sign ("=") to mark the beginning of the attribute value.
+If you intended to given an attribute name containing periods or spaces, write the name in quotes to create a string literal.

+## Error: Argument or block definition required

+(at `template-daemonset/variables.tf` line 3)

+An argument or block definition is required here.